franknmungai/react-hackathon/docs/06-adding-draggable-pieces.md

 This is what our app looks like at the moment 😃

 ![img](../static/img/Screenshot5.png)

+In the next section, we will be using drag and drop events to actually drag the pieces across the board to make moves.

 Get the full code for this lesson [here](https://github.com/franknmungai/live-chess/tree/05-adding-draggable-pieces)